zachvalenta/zjayv.github.io/tmp.md

 ## history of thought

+📙
-📙 history of private life
+* history of private life
+* Bryson short history of nearly everything

 FIELDS
 * math